-You and your family live on the Northern Beaches in Sydney, what are a handful of places you love to eat out at?
+You and your family lived on the Northern Beaches in Sydney, what are a handful of places you love to eat out at?

-Our favourite place without a doubt is Rough & Bare in Mona Vale.
+Our favourite place without a doubt was Rough & Bare in Mona Vale.
 These guys are ultimate wholefoods café!
 All meals are organic, gluten free and refined sugar free, and just simply delicious!

-Cooh at Nth Curl Curl is another regular for smoothies, the beef “burger” and sweet potato chips.
+Cooh at Nth Curl Curl was another regular for smoothies, the beef “burger” and sweet potato chips.
 This is a favourite with our boys.

 Ora at Manly is another brilliant café with an ethical and sustainable food philosophy.